 }

-For simplicity, We will create one Spring boot command line runner using which will load the spring context and invoke a handler method and will also pass the command line parameters to it.
-In realtime, we need to replace this command line runner with some other code which will be more aligned to the business.
+For simplicity, We will create one Spring boot command-line runner application, using which will load the spring context and invoke a handler method, and will also pass the command line parameters to it.
+In real-time, we need to replace this command line runner with some other code that will be more aligned with the business.

 We need to add this command line runner bean in the SpringBootApplication class as bellow.